korthout/backport-action/README.md

       contents: write # so it can comment
       pull-requests: write # so it can create pull requests
     # Only run when pull request is merged
-    # or when a comment containing `/backport` is created
+    # or when a comment containing `/backport` is created by someone other than the backport-action
+    # bot user (user id: 97796249)
     if: >
       (
         github.event_name == 'pull_request' &&